 If everything is done correctly, it will then result in a preserved cell, which theoretically has an indefinite shelf-life, that when thawed out properly the cells will be the same as it was before it was frozen.
 This allows people to utilize sperm/eggs/oocytes for future use in case they become infertile later on, which can help so many people!
 Liquid Nitrogen is a fascinating substance, plus, it also can help you make ice cream really fast, and that’s a pretty cool bonus!

-If you would like more information about preserving your ability to conceive in the future, please visit our Directed Donor / Personal Storage page, or contact us by email at [email protected] or by phone at 817-945-8708
+If you would like more information about preserving your ability to conceive in the future, please visit our Directed Donor or Personal Sperm Banking pages, or contact us by email at [email protected] or by phone at 817-945-8708

 ARLINGTON, Texas., September 1, 2017